thaddeus002/deces_en_France/README.en.md

 ## Making new graphics

 The graphics are for year 2003.
-For a different dataset, download a year's file in directory `data` and change the constants in file `plotYearsData.c`.
+For a different dataset, download a year's file in directory `data` and change the constant `THEYEAR` in file `plotYearsData.c`.
 Then simply type :

     $ make